Junction 14 Mayfield services

 In 2017, there was a plan to significantly extend the existing amenity building, adding a first story area for staff.
-There would be three food offers and an additional counter.
 This was granted planning permission.
 The new building opened in early 2020, introducing Papa John's Pizza, and seeing a thorough refurbishment of the interior.
 There is now only a single toilet block, but the building has two entrances.

 In 2018, Conor Furey and Associates applied for planning permission to build a larger service station immediately next to Mayfield (in the south-west corner of the junction).
 Planning permission was refused owing to concerns about its impact on the town and on traffic at the junction, but an appeal will be heard in October 2019.